The Real Estate M&A and Private Equity Review: Russia

 Shareholders may pay for shares of a joint stock investment fund in cash or in any other asset permitted by the fund's investment policy.
 As opposed to CEMIFs, joint stock investment funds can exist for an indefinite term.
 Shareholders of a joint stock investment fund generally do not have the right to demand redemption of their shares.

 The main difference between joint stock investment funds and CEMIFs is that the former is a legal entity and its shareholders do not directly own the assets comprising the fund.
-On the other hand, a CEMIF is an asset portfolio rather than a legal entity, therefore its participants have direct ownership rights to the underlying asset, which is deemed to be the common property of the CEMIF's participants.
-This is one of the reasons, along with certain administrative complications and low liquidity, why joint stock investment funds are very rare in the Russian market.19
+Conversely, a CEMIF is an asset portfolio rather than a legal entity, therefore its participants have direct ownership rights to the underlying asset, which is deemed to be the common property of the CEMIF's participants.
+This is one of the reasons, along with certain administrative complications and low liquidity, why joint stock investment funds are very rare in the Russian market.30

 Similarly to joint stock investment funds, a CEMIF is placed under the management of an AMC and can be funded by cash or by any other asset permitted by the fund's investment policy.
 Each fund investor agrees to the fund management rules with which the AMC has to comply.
 The assets of all fund investors create a pool.
 A participation unit from the AMC evidences a share in the funds' property.
 Generally, bankruptcy of the AMC does not affect a CEMIF's assets as they are legally separated.